‘Dateline’: Christina Morris Abducted, Murdered By Enrique Arochi, No Body Found

 On Dateline: A Walk In The Dark Turns Deadly

-It was August 2014 when Christina Morris vanished after leaving a get-together at a shopping center in Plano, Texas.
+It was August of 2014 when Christina Morris vanished after leaving a get-together at a shopping center in Plano, Texas.
 It was around 3:30 a.m. when she decided to walk to her vehicle, which was parked in the shopping center’s parking garage.
 That was the last time anyone had seen her alive.
-She literally vanished without a trace.
-And her body was never found.
+She literally vanished without a trace, and her body was never found.

 Family members had no idea that she was missing until they were notified by Christina’s job, who indicated that she had never shown up.
-Not showing up to work was unlike Christina.
-And when they tried to contact her, all efforts failed.
+Not showing up to work was unlike Christina, and when they tried to contact her, all efforts failed.
 In a panic, Christina Morris’ mother, Jonni, jumped into action to try to find out what happened to her daughter.

 According to Dateline, police detectives were called in, and a search for the missing 23-year-old ensued.
-Police retraced her steps, starting from when she left the gathering at The Legacy Shops.
-CCTV surveillance video captured Christina Morris walking to her car during the early morning hours, NBC reported.
+Police retraced her steps, starting from when she left the gathering at the Legacy Shops.
+CCTV surveillance video captured Christina Morris walking to her car during the early morning hours, NBC News reported.

 But the video showed something else.